SongTrellis

 John Coltrane -I Want To Talk About You (1962)

-John Coltrane Quartet - "A Love Supreme" - the end of the "Acknowledgement" section and beginning of the "Resolution" section, July 26, 1965, Juan le Pins, Antibes, France.
-This is from the only live video of the band playing this suite This is about two minutes of the twelve minutes of video that are said to still survive from the performance.
+John Coltrane Quartet - "A Love Supreme" - the end of the "Acknowledgement" section and beginning of the "Resolution" section, July 26, 1965.
+On this page from the website for Ashley Khan's book about "A Love Supreme", there is a link to video of about 2 minutes of Coltrane's performance of "A Love Supreme" that night.
+Supposedly twelve minutes of video still survive.

 John Coltrane Quartet - "Blue Waltz", Juan les Pins, Antibes, France, July 27, 1965.
 This is a version of "Ascension" arranged for the quartet.